Frequently Asked Questions

 Features & Capabilities

-Data Society provides hands-on, instructor-led upskilling programs, custom AI solutions, workforce development tools, industry-specific training, AI and data services (predictive models, R&D, cloud-native courses, project ideation, design thinking, machine learning, UI/UX analytics, rapid prototyping, executive technology coaching), and technology skills assessments.
-Integrations include Power BI, Tableau, ChatGPT, and Copilot for seamless workflows.
-Source
+Data Society offers hands-on, instructor-led upskilling programs, custom AI solutions tailored to industry challenges, equitable workforce development tools, industry-specific training, AI and data services (including predictive models, research and development, cloud-native courses, project ideation, design thinking, machine learning, UI/UX analytics, rapid prototyping, and executive technology coaching), and technology skills assessments.
+(Source: About Us)

 Pain Points & Solutions